Schema design in a schemaless world

 Some difficulties start appearing with increased complexity of the data and scale.
 Typically, the data structure is tacitly described -- in the application code… And examining the code is not the most productive way to engage in a fruitful dialog between analysts, architects, designers, developers, and DBAs.

-A database model describes the business.
-A database model is the blueprint of the application.
+A data model describes the business.
+A data model is the blueprint of the application.
 Such a map helps evaluate design options beforehand, think through the implications of different alternatives, and recognize potential hurdles before committing sizable amounts of development effort.
-A database model helps plan ahead, in order to minimize later rework.
+A data model helps plan ahead, in order to minimize later rework.
 In the end, the modeling process accelerates development, increases quality of the application, and reduces execution risks.

 With the convergence of traditional RDBMS (introducing support for JSON documents) and NoSQL (i.e. DBRefs and $lookup for left-outer joins appeared in MongoDB with v3.2), mainstream CIOs may need some convincing that MongoDB can be accepted by enterprise architects and large teams of analysts and designers, as well as operations.
 A MongoDB schema modeling tool contributes to such acceptance, in addition to being a best practice.